Orange County Product Liability Attorney

 Damages in a Product Liability Case

-When you see these numbers, you may be wondering how much your particular product liability case is worth.
-The answer is that it depends on a number of factors.
+When you see these numbers, you may be wondering how much your product liability case is worth.
+The answer is that it depends on several factors.
 Your settlement or jury award would include:

 - Cost of medical bills

 Usually, the cases with the steepest damage awards include punitive damages against the product maker for very bad behavior.
 For example, in the Roundup settlement listed above, Monsanto was hit with massive punitive damages in several jury verdicts because corporate emails obtained as evidence showed that the company knew about the potential danger and kept on selling the product anyway, trying to influence public opinion to show that it was safe.